Skarlso/php-aws-fiddle/README.md

-# Fiddle - CloudFormation Hosting
+# Fiddle - AWS Hosting

 Some fiddling with AWS + PHP.